 - If you think you operate from NO PLAN then you are fooling yourself!
 Because you are operating off a flawed plan that you are not aware of.

 - Even if your manager has set the context, YOU must set YOUR OWN plan within the context of your managers plan.

 - Plans the manager sets for each subordinate.

 - The prescribe context (QQT/R, Policies & Procedures, Local Operating Procedures, etc…) within which the subordinate must follow.

 - Subordinates MUST make their own personal plans within the delegated context.

 The magic of a plan comes from the work and system that is shared.
-A plan will provide you with useful information – BUT YOU still have to make your choices to best navigate the complexity of the work.
+A plan will provide you with helpful information – BUT YOU still have to make your choices to navigate the complexity of the work best.

 Two truisms about planning.